Treasury Inspector General for Tax Administration

 May 18, 2011

 TIGTA - 2011-26

 Contact: Karen Kraushaar

-WASHINGTON -- The Internal Revenue Service needs to improve the security of the Automated Collection System (ACS), a telephone contact system used to collect tax revenues and help taxpayers resolve their tax issues, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON Ė The Internal Revenue Service (IRS) cannot determine whether taxpayers claiming Residential Energy Credits are actually entitled to them, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.